FYS4555 – Particle Physics

 - 3 credits overlap with FYS4560 – Elementary particle physics (discontinued).

-This course has 3 compulsory assignments, where all 3 must be approved before you can sit the final exam.
+This course has 3 compulsory assignments, where all 3 must be approved before you can take the final exam.

-3 mandatory assignments must be approved before you can sit the final exam.
+3 mandatory assignments must be approved before you can take the final exam.

 Examination support material